Drafting Workplace Social Media Policies: Protecting Employer Interests, Avoiding NLRB Enforcement Action

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will guide employment counsel in drafting and implementing effective workplace social media policies that will withstand NLRB scrutiny and minimize liability risks.
+This CLE course will guide employment counsel in drafting and implementing effective workplace social media policies that will withstand NLRB scrutiny and minimize liability risks.
 The panel will discuss the most recent NLRB decisions and litigation addressing social media use in the workplace and explain the components of a well drafted social media policy.

 - Review of latest NLRB enforcement actions on social media policies